 Kyle re-formed Steel City Strings, engaging local professional and talented string players, in late 2014, and the orchestra gave its first performance at the Wollongong Art Gallery on 25 October 2014.

-Steel City Strings is a vibrant local string orchestra from the Illawarra and Shoalhaven Region.
-The orchestra consists of professional musicians and talented amateur players from the area’s local music community.
+Steel City Strings (SCS) is a vibrant string orchestra showcasing the professional talents of players from the Illawarra and Shoalhaven Region.
+The orchestra provides an important platform:

 - for local musicians to come together to play exciting music